garethjmsaunders/digital-code-style-guide/xml.md

 ## 3. XML prolog

+The XML prolog is the information that appears before the document's root element.
 XML documents should begin with an XML prolog that contains:

     1. A declaration that specifies the version of XML being used;
     2. A document type declaration (DTD)

-Depending on the schema used the DTD is optional, e.g. RSS 2.0.

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>